hoodiehq/hoodie/README.md

 A good place to start is our [Tracker App](https://github.com/hoodiehq/hoodie-app-tracker).
-You can play around with Hoodie’s APIs in the browser console and see how it works all together in its [simple HTML and JavaScript code](https://github.com/hoodiehq/hoodie-app-tracker/tree/master/public).
+You can play around with Hoodie’s APIs in the browser console and see how it works all together in it [simple HTML and JavaScript code](https://github.com/hoodiehq/hoodie-app-tracker/tree/master/public).

 If you have any questions come and say hi in our [chat](http://hood.ie/chat/).

 ## Setup

-This setup is working for all operating system, testing on Windows 8, Windows 8.1, Windows 10, Mac and Linux.
+This setup is working for all operating systems, testing on Windows 8, Windows 8.1, Windows 10, Mac and Linux.

 Hoodie is a [Node.js](https://nodejs.org/en/) package.
 You need Node Version 4 or higher and npm Version 2 or higher, check your installed version with `node -v` and `npm -v`.